int128/kubelogin/README.md

 kubectl config set-credentials keycloak --auth-provider-arg extra-scopes=email
 ```

-Note that kubectl does not accept multiple scopes and you need to edit the kubeconfig.
+Note that kubectl does not accept multiple scopes and you need to edit the kubeconfig as like:

 ```sh
 kubectl config set-credentials keycloak --auth-provider-arg extra-scopes=SCOPES